zstyblik/grafana.org/source/blog/temp/temp.md

 ### UI Improvements
 Grafana's success stems a lot from it's focus on good looking and usable UI.
 Polishing and improving the user experience requires hard and continuous work.
-Your never finished, there there is always something that can be improved or tweaked.
+Your never finished, there is always something that can be improved or tweaked.
 Grafana 3.0 has a polished and updated UI that not only looks better but also has a number of usability improvements.
 The sidemenu now works as a dropdown that you can pin it to the side.
 The Org / Profile / Sign out sidemenu links has been combined and is now